pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 {{% /choosable %}}

-3. Wait for the certificate validation to complete (again we always run this in the us-east-1 region - where the certificate resides):
+We must now wait for the certificate validation to complete before we can proceed with configuring API Gateway (again, we always run this in the us-east-1 region - where the certificate resides):

 {{% choosable language "javascript,typescript" %}}